allenhwkim/angularjs-google-maps/README.md

 Directives
 ----------

 There are five directives defined with ng-map module.
-1. map 2. marker 3. shape 4. info-window 5. marker-cluster
+1. map 2. marker 3. shape 4. marker-cluster

 #### **map** Directive
 It is used as a tag or an attribute.